sf-wdi-34/schedule/hw/week-10.md

 ### Wednesday

-**link to include on Tuesday's pulse check: breadth first search work**
+**link to include on Wednesday's pulse check: breadth first search work**

 1. Work on building out your todos Rangular application for an hour.
 Prioritize these tasks: